Job Listings/Resumé Searches

 - Any other pertinent information you wish to provide to us

-An internship is a career-related learning experience that provides an excellent opportunity for students to gain "real world" experience and to explore a variety of career fields.
-The academic internship program at the University of the Arts is designed to give students practical experience in their area of academic study.
+An internship is a career-related opportunity that enables students to gain "real world" experience and explore a professional field.
+The academic internship program at the University of the Arts is designed to give students practical learning experiences that relate specifically to their area of academic study.

-If you are interested in hosting a student intern at your company or organization as part of the academic internship program, please complete and submit an Internship Sponsor Questionnaire.
-You may also post your internship listings in UArtsCareers.
+If you are interested in hosting a student intern at your company or organization as part of the academic internship program, you can email us the details at email@example.com or enter it into our online system UArtsCareers.